 Our Philadelphia Ethical Society works in cooperation with other organizations to build a more ethical culture by:

-- Being an organizational membership in POWER, our very dynamic and very effective interfaith coalition.
+- Being an organizational member of POWER, our very dynamic and very effective interfaith coalition.
 With POWER we advocate for: * full fair funding for Philadelphia public schools; * a criminal justice system that is fair and does not participate in practices of mass incarceration, cash bail, stop and frisk and other policies of institutional racism; * economic dignity through the POWER Green Jobs Initiative; * a $15 Living Wage for City of Philadelphia contract and subcontractor workers; and * Together We Vote Voter Engagement activities including registration and issues education

 - Participating in CCORD (Center City Organized for Responsible Development) to monitor and weigh in on development projects in Center City Philadelphia for their environmental and social justice impact.

 - Hosting meetings in our building and works with Move to Amend, March to Harrisburg, Amnesty International Philadelphia Chapter, Project 440, and Peace Day Philly.

 - Working with the United Nations Association of Greater Philadelphia to hold an annual celebration of the Universal Declaration of Human Rights in early December.